sbseltzer/kioku-srs/MODEL.md

   - Rewriting history for a single-file repository is much simpler than surgical strikes in a collection.
   - So many repositories, though.
 This would be quite nasty to self-host.

+A number of the above strategies suffer from needed extra hosting solutions (multiple git repos, sync services, FTP, etc).
+The multiple git repository one is particularly bad because it'd be cumbersome for a user to manage without hosting their own automated solution.
+Granted, a solution like that should probably be available from the get-go just like AnkiWeb.
+On the other hand, having a built-in self-hosted solution for any of these methods should be available by design.
+It's an SRS server managing this model, but it also pushes to a locally hosted remote as its first remote.
+This would mean that, in the FTP case, an FTP server would also be present locally.
+This is kinda crappy, though, since now you've got twice as much space being taken up per client.
+The most appropriate solution to this would be to have locally hosted unversioned media be available on-demand, similar to how a remote server would handle it.

 I think there is probably some value in the surgical strike for situations where the user has done something ridiculous like commit a gigantic binary early on and later wants to remove it.
 Having a generic way to delete revisions in a pinch would be nice.
 This is especially relevant if they download a shared deck that comes with a lot of images/sounds and later wishes to delete it.
 All revision history relating to the imported files would need to be purged.

+There's nothing saying that these couldn't all be mixed and matched, implemented over time.
+If I did do that, what would be the best order?
+1. The easiest "screw the user" approach would be totally appropriate if the "surgical history rewrite" approach gets implemented later.
+That way it can be introduced as the need begins to arise.
+2. The Anki-like checksum versioning scheme would be in line with the precedent set by current SRS solutions.

 ## Sharing